 • High Salaries – Gross salaries are high in Denmark in comparison with other countries making Denmark an attractive place to work.

 • English is used as a corporate language.

 • Denmark is the second most peaceful country in the world, after Iceland.

 • Denmark is the least corrupt country in the world.

 • The capital, Copenhagen, is ranked the most livable city in the world.

 • Denmark has a GDP per capita 15-20% higher than that of the United States.

 • Denmark’s national currency, the Krone, is de facto linked to the Euro.

 Apply for our Evaluation by clicking on: Do I Qualify for a Danish Green Card?

 Md Mehedi Hasan Founder and CEO at Enewresult.com.
-Enewresult is BD result & BD Job circular published website.
-I love writing about BD govt job circular, NGO job circular, Company job circular, etc. You can visit my website every day for updates.
+Enewresult is BD result & All BD Job circular published website.
+I love writing about the BD govt job circular, NGO job circular, Company job circular, etc. You can visit my website every day for updates.